 Assessors shall be eligible to vote in Board matters after taking the oath of office.
-It is recommended that the 40-hour, Certification for Assessors course be completed if practical prior to the oath taking.

 Orientation to the Department for newly appointed assessors shall be conducted within the Department by the chief appraiser or his designee within the first 30 days within such appointment.